bluebonnet-teams-2022/emergega.github.io/index.md

 {::options parse_block_html="false" /}

 The data visualized on the Infogram interactive graph slide deck comes from census data
-1. across different census tracts in our three chosen counties for just year 2017
+1. Across different census tracts in our three chosen counties for just year 2017
 2. Across years 2013-2019 for each of the chosen three counties
-3. across all counties in Alabama for just year 2017.
+3. Across all counties in Alabama for just year 2017.
 To quantify our chosen issue of internet accessibility and educational success, the relevant census data outcome labels we found were a breakdown of internet access types (# households with an internet subscription, # households with internet access but no subscription, # households with no internet access)
 % population 25 or older with high school diploma